One can expect the response that occurred when IGN gave the Wii U version a 5.8, and then GameSpot gave it a 5.

 The extended Spin Dash, which is faster than simply running and can destroy enemies on contact.
 Unlike the Sonic Boost in Sonic Unleashed, Sonic Colors, and Sonic Generations, the extended Spin Dash never runs out of power.
 This was used to absolutely annihilate most of the S-Rank times in Time Attack and makes some stages much easier than intended, like Frozen Factory Zone 3 and parts of Lava Mountain Zone 3.
 In addition, enemies were definitely designed with Sonic's normal running speed in mind, such as the timing of the Ball Hogs in Silent Forest Zone 2.

-It's Hard, so It Sucks: A somewhat common complaint among those who dislike the game.
-It's a step up in difficulty from previous Sonic games, and when combined with the fact that the game is very stingy with extra lives, this game has proven to be very frustrating for some players.
+It's Hard, So It Sucks!: A somewhat common complaint.
+It's a step up in difficulty from previous Sonic games, and when combined with the new gameplay controls and the fact that the game is very stingy with extra lives (before the patch at least), this game has proven to be very frustrating for some players.
 Better start grinding for lives in Windy Hill Zone 1!

-Moral Event Horizon: The Deadly Six cross it when they activate Eggman's Extractor to drain the world completely of its energy, destroying it outright.
-They cross it a second time when they kidnap Tails to turn him into a robot, albeit by accident.
+Moral Event Horizon: The Deadly Six cross it when they activate Eggman's Extractor to drain the world completely of its energy, destroying it outright if not stopped.

-Scapegoat Creator: Some fans have taken to blaming Nintendo for the game's shortcomings all because the game was made under an exclusivity contract.
-Nintendo only put the game under contract, not got directly involved.
+Scapegoat Creator: Some fans have blamed Nintendo for the game's shortcomings all because the game was made under an exclusivity contract.
+Nintendo only put the game under contract; it did not get directly involved.

 Holding down the run button forces you to run up walls that you don't want to.
 This isn't so bad in 3D sections, but in 2D sections, it gets aggravating when the game forces you to go at walking speed just because you don't want to run up a wall.
 This applies to almost any wall, even ones the same height as Sonic that you would have no reason to want to run up.

 Holding down the run button on ice makes Sonic skate similar to Super Mario Galaxy.
-Unfortunately, jumping while skating gives you a fixed momentum that you can't change, making you jump into obstacles or enemies a lot of the time.
+Unfortunately, jumping while skating gives you a fixed momentum that you can't change, making you jump into obstacles or enemies a lot of the time. note The Mach Speed sections in Sonic the Hedgehog (2006) were infamous for exactly this reason, among others.
 Like the automatic parkour with the run button, being forced to go at a snail's pace just to have better control can be aggravating.
+This doesn't happen on the 3DS version.

 Auto-scrolling levels.
 In most other platformers, they're tolerable, but in a Sonic game of all things, they're just out of place and painfully slow.

-That One Level: Lava Mountain.
+Lava Mountain.
 It's nearly Eggmanland levels of difficult, and even has a similar appearance.
-Especially Zone Two, which requires you to be precise with the jumping.
+Especially Zone 2, which requires you to be precise with the jumping, and Zone 3, a brutal Marathon Level with rising lava segments and That One Boss.

 The second stage of Frozen Factory.
 It's a long stage where you control a large snowball with annoying controls through a maze full of holes and enemies that bounce you all over the place, before finally confronting the significantly less annoying boss.

 It gets even worse if you're trying to collect all the red rings.
-While most of them are rather easy, the ring in the second pool table is incredibly difficult to obtain - due to the way Sonic bounces in the snowball, you have to gently nudge him in the right direction, which can be hell.
-To make matters worse, there's a checkpoint right after this section, meaning if you fail it you have to try and jump off of the table and kill yourself.
+While most of them are rather easy, the ring in the second pool table is incredibly difficult to obtain — due to the way Sonic bounces in the snowball, you have to gently nudge him in the right direction, which can be hell.
+To make matters worse, there's a checkpoint right after this section, meaning if you fail it, you have to try and jump off of the table and kill yourself.
 If you fail this, then you're propelled right into the checkpoint and have to restart the entire stage.
+Tip: if you fail to sink any of the pool balls, jump over the side as soon as possible; the speed ramps' trajectories aren't hard-coded, so you can kill yourself and try again without restarting the entire stage.

 Silent Forest Zone 3.
 The final Red Ring requires the parkour skill and jumping.
 Prepare to die and curse the game designer's descendants.
 A lot.